Growth of regular partitions 2: Weak regularity: Introduction

 In analogy to the graphs case, Theorem \ref{thm:weak} is closely related to homogeneous partitions.
-In particular, an analogue of Definition \ref{def:Mhom2} makes sense for certain hereditary properties of $3$-uniform hypergraphs (a characterization of when this makes sense was given in \cite{Terry.2021b}).
-Using the analogous notation (defined precisely in Section \ref{sec:weakreg}), we can state the following more detailed version of Theorem \ref{thm:weak}.
+In particular, using the natural analogue of Definition \ref{def:Mhom2} for $3$-uniform hypergraphs (see Section \ref{sec:weakreg}), we will prove the following stronger version of Theorem \ref{thm:weak}.